UCL/elastodynamics-uc/README.md

 * Proceed further as described in [How to reproduce](#repro).

 ## Downloading the docker image from Zenodo
 * For this option the first two steps are the same as above.
+* The image can be downloaded [here](https://doi.org/10.5281/zenodo.7409109).
 * Assuming that `elastodynamics-repro.tar` is the filename of the downloaded image, please load the image with `sudo docker load < elastodynamics-repro.tar`.
 * Run the image with `sudo docker run -it janosch2888/elastodynamics-uc:v1 bash `.
 * Proceed further as described in [How to reproduce](#repro).